BBYO: From past to present with BBYO

-Although the organization has changed greatly behind-the-scenes over the years, its original tenets still remain true: dedication to Jewish life, a pluralistic approach, commitment to community service and social action, and a youth leadership model.
-BBYO continues to be open to all teenagers that identify themselves as Jews, without exception.
-Members participate in meeting rituals and sing pep songs that date back to the organization's earliest days.
-The organization continues to maintain and contribute to its International Service Fund, initiated at the very first international convention.
-Although the number of professional staff has increased dramatically, BBYO continues to maintain democratic youth leadership at the every level.

-Just as the organization changed greatly in its first few years, starting as a local youth group to being adopted as the official youth auxiliary of the world's largest Jewish organization, it likewise has undergone drastic changes in recent years.
-After more than 75 years of a general prosperity, B'nai B'rith began a massive restructuring at the turn of the 21st century in response to the changing face of North American Jewry.
+After more than 75 years of general prosperity, B'nai B'rith began a massive restructuring at the turn of the 21st century in response to the changing face of North American Jewry.
 As a result, what was then the B'nai B'rith Youth Organization split from B'nai B'rith and, on June 19, 2001, it was incorporated as B'nai B'rith Youth Organization Inc., a separate nonprofit organization.
-The new organization received substantial funding from the Charles and Lynn Schusterman Family Foundation, and it was chaired by Lynn Schusterman.
+The new organization received substantial funding from the Charles and Lynn Schusterman Family Philanthropies, and it was chaired by Lynn Schusterman.

 Traditionally, BBYO was a conglomeration of many largely independent regions.
 This was the result of the modification of B'nai B'rith's long-standing "district" model.
 As new forms of communication have brought the members and staff of BBYO in closer contact, and as the differences between geographic regions continue to deteriorate, BBYO has become much more of a top-down organization, with standardized marketing materials and directives.
-BBYO has reached into the online market with its b-linked.org website, into the middle school market with its BBYO Connect programs, and into the adult market with its Friends & Alumni Network.
+BBYO has reached into the online market with its b-linked.org website, into the middle school market with its BBYO Connect programs, and the adult market with its Friends & Alumni Network.

+On February 15–19, 2024 BBYO held its Intentional Convention in Orlando, Florida.
+This convention marked its 100th year as a youth organization for the AZA (Boys) and 80th year for BBG's (girls).
+The organization is active in more than seventy regions in Europe, South Africa, Australia, and North America.
+As of 2024, BBYO has more than 700 chapters in fifty counties, with 70,000 members and over 350,000 alumni.

+Symbols

+BBYO's core values or pillars are Inclusivity, Jewish Identity, Active Leadership, and Tradition.
+The color red is associated with its sorority B’nai B’rith Girls, while blue is associated with its boy's fraternity Aleph Zadik Aleph.
+Red symbolizes the member's passion for the organization.
+Blue represents loyalty, trust, and wisdom.